-Based on data from published observational studies, exposure to SSRIs, particularly in the month before delivery, has been associated with a less than 2-fold increase in the risk of postpartum hemorrhage (see PRECAUTIONS: Ahorman Bleeding).
 Neonates exposed to citalopram and other SSRIs or serotonin and norepinephrine reuptake inhibitors (SNRIs), late in the third trimester, have developed complications requiring prolonged hospitalization, respiratory support, and tube feeding.
 Such complications can arise immediately upon delivery.
-Reported clinical findings have included respiratory distress, cyanosis, apnea, seizures, temperature instability, redening difficulty, vomiting, hypoglycemia, hypotenia, hypertenia, hyperreflexia, tremor, jitteriness, irritability, and constant crying.
-These features are consistent with eliver a direct toxic direct eff.
-CBIC each CMU and constant crying. effect of SSRIs and SNRIs or, possibly, a drug discontinuation syndrome.
+Reported clinical findings have included respiratory distress, cyanosis, apnea, seizures, temperature instability, feeding difficulty, vomiting, hypoglycemia, hypotonia, hypertonia, hyperreflexia, tremor, jitteriness, irritability, and constant crying.
+These features are consistent with either a direct toxic effect of SSRIs and SNRIs or, possibly, a drug discontinuation syndrome.
 It should be noted that, in some cases, the clinical picture is consistent with serotonin syndrome (see WARNINGS: Serotonin Syndrome).